 When it comes to riding gear, comfort and affordability are very important because if you can’t afford it or you don’t want to wear it because it is uncomfortable then the protective qualities become irrelevant.

 You don’t have to choose between comfort and protection as there is most often no connection between price and performance.
 The price is more about branding and marketing than about materials and performance.

 The bigger issue is between comfort and protection because a more protective jacket is often thicker, more rigid, and not as cool to wear in hot weather environments.
 Few people would wear the most protective clothing and equipment if it meant being uncomfortable when riding.

 However, if you’re one of those few then you should continue to do it as you will be the most protected.
 For most riders, you must find a balance between comfort and protection so that you will wear your safety clothing and gear as much as possible.

-We have created this guide to choosing the best motorcycle jacket materials that strike the right balance, allowing you to ride cool and tranquil all summer or winter long.
+We have created this guide to choose the best motorcycle jacket materials that strike the right balance, allowing you to ride cool and tranquil all summer or winter long.

-Never again will you be hard-pressed to choose comfort above protection.
+Never again will you be hard-pressed to choose comfort over protection.
 Ride safe!